-This month marks the seven year anniversary of this blog (first post was in January 2006).
+This month marks the seventh anniversary of this blog (first post was in January 2006).
 I want to say thank you to all of my readers.
-Your patronage, along with your nice comments and e-mails, are greatly appreciate.
+Your patronage, along with your nice comments and emails, are greatly appreciate.

 Monday, January 07, 2013

 Here's a link to the new SMART Act, to wit: